What Is A Cash Buyout Offer?

 The Real Gap, Not the Sticker-Price Gap

 The buyout company saved this seller $4,000 in prep costs and a few hundred dollars in transfer tax.
-The seller gave up $45,616 in net proceeds.
-That's what speed and certainty cost on a $450,000 home — not the $54,000 gross discount, but the real number after every offsetting saving is counted.
+The seller gave up $37,165 in net proceeds.
+That's what speed and certainty cost on a $450,000 home.
+Not the $45,000 gross discount, but the real number after every offsetting saving is counted.

-A traditional sale in South Jersey's active markets — Cherry Hill, Voorhees, Moorestown, Mount Laurel — typically takes 30–45 days from listing to closing for a well-prepared home.
+A traditional sale in South Jersey's active markets, Cherry Hill, Voorhees, Moorestown, Mount Laurel, typically takes 30–45 days from listing to closing for a well-prepared home.
 Add 3–5 weeks of pre-listing prep and the total timeline runs roughly 60–80 days from the first conversation to closed.
-So the real question is: is $45,000 worth 45 additional days?
-For most sellers with no urgent reason to rush, the honest answer is yes — that's a year of college tuition, a meaningful chunk of a next down payment, or years of retirement contributions.
+So the real question is: is $37,000 worth 45 additional days?
+For most sellers with no urgent reason to rush, the honest answer is yes.
+That's a year of college tuition, a meaningful chunk of a next down payment, or years of retirement contributions.

-Watch for the Vultures: How These Deals Go Wrong
+Watch Out For The Vultures: How These Deals Go Wrong!

 Not every buyout company operates the same way, and not every offer is what it appears to be.
-This is the section worth reading slowly if you're actually considering one.
+This is the section worth reading slowly if you're actually considering a buyout.

 Contracts Built to Delay Your Payout

-Some contracts are written so the buyer can take possession of the home without paying the full amount up front, then draw out the actual payment over an extended period.
-The buyer's goal is to close, take ownership, resell quickly at a profit, and pay the original seller only after their own sale clears.
-Sellers who don't catch this in the contract can end up having sold their home with no money in hand yet to buy the next one.
+Some contracts are written so the buyer never has to actually close.
+This is a practice called wholesaling, where the buyer signs the contract with "and/or assigns" language next to their name, giving them the legal right to hand the contract to another investor before closing and keep the difference as a fee.
+Other contracts let the buyer take possession without paying the full amount up front, then draw out payment over an extended period while they resell the home themselves.
+Either way, sellers who don't catch this in the contract can end up having sold their home with no money in hand yet to buy the next one.

 The Reversion Clause Nobody Explains Upfront